AaronCQL/clickhouse-presentation-110724/slides.md

 </div>

 <div class="fixed bottom-12 text-zinc-500 text-xs">Data as of June 2022</div>
-<div class="fixed bottom-8 text-zinc-500 text-xs">* Inferred from online benchmarks and other resources</div>
+<div class="fixed bottom-8 text-zinc-500 text-xs">* Inferred from online benchmarks and other resources; may be inaccurate</div>

 ---
 layout: statement